I will bless the Lord at all times. His praise shall continually be in my mouth. Psalm 34:1

 6 Moses gave a commandment, and they caused it to be proclaimed throughout the camp, saying, “Let neither man nor woman make anything else for the offering for the sanctuary.”
 So the people were restrained from bringing more.
 7 For the goods they had were more than sufficient to do all the work.

-8 All the skillful men among those who did the work made the tabernacle with ten curtains of fine twined linen, blue, purple, and scarlet.
-They made them with cherubim, the work of a skillful workman.
+8 All the wise craftsman among those who did the work made the tabernacle with ten curtains of fine twined linen, blue, purple, and scarlet.
+They made them with cherubim, the work of a skillful craftsman.
 9 The length of each curtain was 42 feet long and six feet wide.
 All the curtains had the same measurement.

 10 He coupled five curtains to one another, and the other five curtains he coupled to one another.
 11 He made loops of blue yarn along the edge of the outermost curtain in the first coupling, and likewise, he made loops along the edge of the outermost curtain in the second coupling.
 12 He made 50 loops in the one curtain, and he made 50 loops in the edge of the curtain that was in the second coupling.
 The loops were opposite to one another.
 13 He made 50 clasps of gold, and coupled the curtains to one another with the clasps: so the tabernacle was a unit.